akshaykmr/oorja/docs/make-a-tab.md

         * USER_SESSION_ADDED: another session of the user has become active. different device or maybe a new browser tab.
         * USER_SESSION_REMOVED
         * REMOTE_TAB_READY: a remote tab is now ready for receiving messages.
-        * STREAM_SPEAKING_START: indicates start of speech in media stream. eg. used in videoChat tab to focus the current speaker.
+        * STREAM_SPEAKING_START: indicates start of speech in media stream. eg. used in streamContainer to show a colored border around the speakers video.
         * STREAM_SPEAKING_END
         * STREAM_CLICKED: a click registered on the stream in the top stream container. eg. used by videoChat tab to temporarily pin the clicked stream into focus.
         * USER_CLICKED: user avatar clicked in streams container. not used anywhere as of yet.
 There for added interactivity in future work. eg. consider a step which involves selecting a user in your tab, clicking on his avatar in the above stream container would be quite easy.